-Directive 2001/42/EC of the European Parliament and of the Council of Ministers, of 27th June 2001, on the Assessment of the Effects of Certain Plans and Programmes on the Environment, referred to hereafter as the SEA
+Directive 2001/42/EC of the European Parliament and of the Council of Ministers, of 27th June 2001, on the Assessment of the Effects of Certain Plans and Programmes on the Environment, referred to hereafter as the SEA Directive, introduced the requirement that SEA be carried out on plans and programmes which are prepared for a number of sectors, including tourism.

-1 Directive 2011/92/EU of the European Parliament and of the Council of 13 December 2011, on the assessment of the effects of certain public and private projects on the environment (codification) Directive, introduced the requirement that SEA be carried out on plans and programmes which are prepared for a number of sectors, including tourism.
+The SEA Directive was transposed into Irish Law through the European Communities

-The SEA Directive was transposed into Irish Law through the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (Statutory Instrument Number (S.I.
+(Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (Statutory Instrument Number (S.I.
 No. 435 of 2004) and the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (S.I.
 No. 436 of 2004).
 Both sets of Regulations became operational on 21st July 2004.
-The Regulations have been amended by the Communities European (Environmental Assessment of Certain Plans and Programmes) (Amendment) Regulations 2011 (S.I.
+The Regulations have been amended by the European Communities (Environmental Assessment of Certain Plans and Programmes) (Amendment) Regulations 2011 (S.I.
 No. 200 of 2011) and the Planning and Development (Strategic Environmental Assessment) (Amendment) Regulations 2011 (S.I.
 No. 201 of 2011).